-CTN was built to help bring the creative talent in the animation community together.
-We measure our success by how well we achieve that, not by the size of our profits.
-We are constantly re-evaluating our messaging and the impact of our decisions on the community as a whole.
+CTN was built to help bring those creative talent contributors in the animation community together.
+We measure our success by how well we achieve that, not by the size of our event or the size of our profits.
+We are constantly re-evaluating our messaging and the impact of our decisions on the community as a whole every year.

 We are a young company built by artists and our specific goals and commitments remain true to the animation arts and it’s culture while providing tools and services to help the creative talent flourish both creatively and in their business endeavors.

 Conceived and launched in 2004 by 30-year animation professional and award winning animator Tina Price.
 CTN stands as the seminal online community for the worlds leading creators of both traditional and digital animated films.
 Contributions from these animation artists can be seen in some of the highest grossing films in the history of animation.
 They come together to showcase their work, market their talents, pursue common goals and connect with other professionals, clients and students worldwide.
 Since our launch in 2004 we have shared the talent with 1.2 million guests through our events, membership, gallery and tv channels both locally and internationally.

 “Think about what people are doing in the CTN Community today.
 They're not just keeping up with their fans and friends as much as they are building brands that grow their talent and support both the work for hire industry and the gig economy.
 As 'independent creators' the talent is connecting with targeted audiences.
 It's become almost a disadvantage to 'NOT" be involved with CTN in some form.” ~Tina Price, Founder of CTN

 The Creative Talent Network®------ Putting the Talent Center Stage